So many Magento questions, so little time!

 Is Magento dying?

-Magento is still the largest Open Source Ecommerce system in the world, and has a huge number of installations when compared to its nearest rivals Demandware and Hybris.
-The community that is based around Magento is continuing to grow each year, as more and more companies move their businesses to the Magento platform.
+Magento is still the largest Open Source Ecommerce system in the world, and has a huge number of installations when compared to nearest rivals Demandware and Hybris.
+The community based around Magento is continuing to grow each year, as more and more companies embrace the Magento platform.

-Magento is probably the safest technologies to build your business around, because of it’s capabilities, but also because of it’s huge community support.
+Magento is one of the safest technologies to build your business around, due not only to it’s capabilities, but also its huge community support.

 % of Alexa Top 100k Sites